 In addition to converting ink to text rather flawlessly, OneNote UWP manages to differentiate font sizes and colors, and keeps the portion of text highlighted.

-Oddly, whereas handwritten text can be converted instantly, it takes some time to be able to search for ink.
-Actually, you need to be online, and it can take no less than 5 minutes before you can search for your ink.
+Oddly, whereas handwritten text can be converted instantly, it takes some time to be searchable.
+Actually, you need to be online, and it may take no less than 5 minutes before you can search for your ink.

 Also, converting twice give odd results sometimes :

 What’s more of a concern, is that text inked in OneNote UWP can’t be “inked to text” in OneNote desktop.
 Nor is it searchable there…

 The opposite is not true nevertheless, meaning any handwritten text in OneNote desktop is searchable in OneNote UWP :